espocrm/documentation/docs/user-guide/printing-to-pdf.md

 !!! note

-    Not recommebded as of v8.2.
+    Not recommended as of v8.2.
 Use HTML tags with the *iterate* attribute when need looping through arrays.

 You can use a regular *table* tag or special *tableTag* helper.
 The latter way is preferable when using *{{#each}}* helper inside a table.